Maths

 Our Intent

 Our aim is to nurture an enduring love of Maths in our children.
-We do this by striving to develop their confidence, knowledge, skills and understanding.
+We do this by embedding fluency skills to enable children to develop their confidence, knowledge and understanding.
 We want our children to believe they "can do" Maths and feel excited and engaged by the challenges it has to offer.
 Maths is the foundation for understanding the world and the gateway for accessing our wider curriculum; its importance and relevance in today's world is everywhere.
 We aspire that our children will become mathematicians for life!

 At St Joseph’s, we aim to offer the best provision and teaching of Maths possible for all the children in our school.
 We are aware that Maths is a core skill in everyday life so we strive to provide the children with a solid understanding that will benefit them both at secondary school and beyond.
 St. Joseph’s teaches the National Curriculum through the White Rose Maths scheme of learning.
 Topics are taught in blocks, with understanding being revisited throughout the year.
 On occasions, to meet the needs of the children in their classes, teachers may use their professional discretion and target other areas of Maths.